Benjamin Montet

 Kepler has measured short-term variations in the observed flux of hundreds of thousands of stars as a part of its search for exoplanets.
 During this search, signs of long-term variability in the stars are intentionally destroyed.
 Full-frame image (FFI) data from Kepler provide an opportunity to recover this variability to better measure long-term photometric variations.
 We've developed a method to do just that, which we've applied to KIC 8462852 to understand its environment and to 5,000 Sun-like stars to understand their starspot and facular coverage.
 I'm excited about applying this to all stars observed by Kepler to understand how stellar fundamental parameters affect the magnitude and evolution of stellar activity, and the implications for planetary habitability.

 The NASA TESS mission has provided us with data on millions of stars, many of which host orbiting planets.
+TESS has now observed for longer than the primary Kepler mission, enabling transit and eclipse timing variations to become apparent in this dataset.
+With the large Full-Frame Images from this mission, there is still a lot to explore.
 I am the Principal Investigator of the eleanor project to produce the best possible light curves for these stars.
 We are searching these stars for planets and using these data to better understand stellar activity.
 In the future, I'm interested in developing machine learning techniques to characterize planetary signals and signatures of stellar activity in photometric surveys.
-Some of this work, including the development of eleanor, is led by Adina Feinstein at the University of Chicago, but there are many more potential paths to explore for an interested student.
-I'm particuarly interested in applying our methods to young stars where planets are just forming and to evolved stars, where we can leverage asteroseismic information to learn even more about these stars.
+I'm particularly interested in the detection and characterisation of circumbinary planets through their dynamical perturbations on their host binaries, and we have recently been awarded an Australian Research Council Discovery Project grant to do exactly this.

 Understanding Planets and Stellar Activity from the Ground